Campus Life Leadership Fellowship (Full Tuition and Room & Board Award)

 * Based on the 2014-2015 tuition and room and board rates.

 - A recipient of the fellowship is required to serve for an average of 20 hours per week in an assigned Residential Life Leader position or an Assistant position appropriately deemed by the Residential Life Office.

 - Evening and/or weekend hours may be required.

 - No cash will be paid to the student in return for the service rendered.

 Term of Award:

-CLAF: Available to continuing degree-seeking students at UWest.
+CLAF: Available to continuing degree-seeking undergraduate and graduate students at UWest.

 - ESL students or students seeking a certificate only are not qualified for this fellowship.

 - After the application screening, selected candidates will be interviewed by a special committee of the university.